-We lease our principal administrative, sales, marketing, research and development facilities, which are located in Seattle, Washington and consist of approximately 300,000 square feet.
-In April 2010, we amended and restated the lease agreement for the three buildings that serve as our corporate headquarters.
+We lease our principal administrative, sales, marketing, research and development facilities, which are located in Seattle, Washington and consist of approximately 320,000 square feet.
+In April 2010, we amended and restated the lease agreement for three of the buildings that serve as our corporate headquarters.
 The lease commenced in April, July and August of 2010 for various sections of the first building; and August 2010 for the second and third buildings.
-The lease for all three buildings will expire in 2022 with an option for renewal.
-In October 2006, we entered into an agreement to lease a building adjacent to the three buildings that serve as our corporate headquarters.
+The lease for these three buildings will expire in 2022 with an option for renewal.
+In January 2016, we entered into an agreement to lease approximately 20,000 square feet of additional space in a building near our corporate headquarters.
+This lease commenced in July of 2016 and will expire in 2022 with an option for renewal.
+In October 2006, we entered into an agreement to lease a building adjacent to the buildings that serve as our corporate headquarters.
 This lease will expire in 2018.
 We are currently subleasing all floors of this building to two subtenants.

 We believe that our existing properties are in good condition and suitable for the conduct of our business.
-We also lease office space for our product development personnel in Spokane, Washington and Bellevue, Washington, San Jose, California, Louisville, Colorado, Lowell, Massachusetts, Israel, and Poland and for our sales and support personnel in California, Florida, Georgia, Illinois, Missouri, New York, Tennessee, Washington D.C., Argentina, Australia, Belgium, Brazil, Canada, China, Denmark, Finland, France, Germany, Hong Kong, India, Indonesia, Italy, Japan, Malaysia, Mexico, Netherlands, New Zealand, the Philippines, Poland, Russia, Saudi Arabia, Singapore, South Africa, South Korea, Spain, Sweden, Taiwan, Thailand, Turkey, the United Arab Emirates, the United Kingdom and Vietnam.
+We also lease office space for our product development personnel in Spokane, Washington and Bellevue, Washington, San Jose, California, Louisville, Colorado, Lowell, Massachusetts, Israel, and Poland and for our sales and support personnel in California, Florida, Georgia, Illinois, Kansas, Missouri, New York, Tennessee, Washington D.C., Argentina, Australia, Belgium, Brazil, Canada, China, Denmark, Finland, France, Germany, Hong Kong, India, Indonesia, Italy, Japan, Malaysia, Mexico, Netherlands, New Zealand, the Philippines, Poland, Saudi Arabia, Singapore, South Africa, South Korea, Spain, Sweden, Taiwan, Thailand, Turkey, the United Arab Emirates, the United Kingdom and Vietnam.
 We believe that our future growth can be accommodated by our current facilities or by leasing additional space if necessary.